 Pirate Radio Stations

 3. Kiss FM

 Kiss FM might not have had its own pirate radio ship, but it wasn’t any less of a buccaneering broadcaster in the eyes of its fans.
-The organisation launched in October of 1985, long after the original Marine Offences Act was first introduced.
+It launched in October 1985, long after the original Marine Offences Act was first introduced.

-The show broadcast on 94FM and was founded by Gordon Mac McNamee.
+The show was broadcast on 94FM and was founded by Gordon Mac McNamee.

+Pirate Radio Stations